wuyuanpei/ImgSegNN/README.md

 To sample several images with the model.
 Print out original images, ground truth, and the outputs of the model.
 ```
 usage: python sample.py fn num shffl set
-    fn:     the filename to save the model after training
+    fn:     the filename to open the model
     num:    number of pictures to print out
     shffl:  True/False to shuffle the image set
     set:    val or train, choose data set